About Summer School

 Summer School Team

-The team that runs NODA Theatre Summer School is made up of volunteers who are elected by the NODA Council with support from a member of staff at HQ.
+The team that runs NODA Theatre Summer School is made up of volunteers who are elected by the NODA Council with support from a member of staff at Head Office.

 Jacquie Stedman - Immediate Past President and Chairman of NODA Theatre Summer School